 Every Friday • 3:30 p.m.-5 p.m. • Room 21

-Reading is used as a vehicle to explore and expand Spanish vocabulary use.
+Reading is used as a vehicle to explore and expand our Spanish vocabulary use.
 Learning a foreign language with even a minimal level of proficiency can be quite difficult.
 Yet, children do so with great ease.
 Why is this?
-The answer seems to be that children “acquire” language as presented on a daily basis by parents, siblings, friends, media etc. Adults, however, tend to want to learn a foreign language using formulas and structure as bedrock.
-While this is of the utmost importance later, in the beginning, children learn organically.
+The answer seems to be that children acquire language as presented on a daily basis by parents, siblings, friends, media etc. Adults, however, tend to want to learn a foreign language using formulas and structure as bedrock.
+While this is of the utmost importance later … in the beginning, children learn organically.
 The language simply develops from seed to flower.
 Let’s become children once again!
-Bring a sense of wonder and leave the adult with the babysitter.
-The textbook, Barron’s “Learn Spanish the Fast and Fun Way” (third edition) by Gene Hammitt, is optional for this class.
+Bring your sense of wonder and leave your adult with the babysitter.